prompts-studio/prompts-sol/README.md

       ✓ cannot add member if limit is reached
       ✓ has total 4 members
       ✓ a member can contribute
+      ✓ a member cannot contribute more than once
       ✓ another member can contribute
+      ✓ last member can contribute
-      ✓ non-members not allowed to contribute
+      ✓ non-members are not allowed to contribute
+      ✓ is prompt completed?
       ✓ get prompt
-      ✓ owner can finalize (set tokenURI and transfer) ✓ is a finalized NFT
+      ✓ any member can finalize
+      ✓ is a finalized NFT
-      ✓ finalized address is the new owner
 ```

 Note that `getPrompt(tokenId)` returns full prompt data: